Ph.D. History, Indiana University, 2002.

 Dr. Diane Pecknold is Associate Professor in Women's and Gender Studies.

-- Hidden in the Mix: The African American Presence in Country Music (Duke University Press, 2013).
+- Editor, Hidden in the Mix: The African American Presence in Country Music (Duke University Press, 2013).

 - The Selling Sound: Country Music, Commercialism, and the Politics of Popular Culture (Duke University Press, 2007).

 - A Boy Named Sue: Gender and Country Music (University Press of Mississippi, 2004), co-edited with Kristine McCusker.